lastpass/aws-saml-tools/README.md

 First you will need to look up the LastPass SAML configuration ID for the AWS instance you wish to control.
-This can be obtained from the generated Launch URL: if the launch URL is `https://lastpass.com/saml/launch/cfg/25` then the configuration ID is `25`.
+This can be obtained from the generated Launch URL (which is shown in the last-pass extension if you try to edit the details to that entry): if the launch URL is `https://lastpass.com/saml/launch/cfg/25` then the configuration ID is `25`.

 Then launch the tool to login to lastpass.
 You will be prompted for